gem5/gem5/ext/pybind11/docs/advanced/classes.rst

 that are implemented in terms of C++ getters and setters.

 Static properties can also be created in a similar way to expose getters and setters of static class attributes.
-It is important to note that the implicit ``self`` argument also exists in this case and is used to pass the Python ``type`` subclass instance.
+Note that the implicit ``self`` argument also exists in this case and is used to pass the Python ``type`` subclass instance.
 This parameter will often not be needed by the C++ side, and the following example illustrates how to instantiate a lambda getter function that ignores it:

 .. code-block:: cpp